Major Phillip B. Davis, United States

 Mr. Robert E. Watson, United States

-Mr. Robert E. Watson started his connection with the Department of Defense at age 17 when he enlisted in the United States Air Force fresh out of high school.
-Mr. Watson served in the U.S. Air Force, Air Force Reserve and Air National Guard for a total of 25 years, accumulating close to 20 years of experience as a Judge Advocate.
-During those 20 years, Mr. Watson litigated and advised on a broad variety of legal issues, including government procurement, environmental and labor law matters, as well as international laws and treaties.
-He deployed as a member of a Multinational Task Force to Iraq (2007) and in support of NATO to Bosnia (2004), and has filed several appeals to the United States Supreme Court on behalf of the U.S. Air Force.
-After leaving the JAG Corps, Mr. Watson served as Deputy District Attorney (2001-2005) and later as District Attorney (2012-2013) for Colorado.
-In 2013 he relocated to Virginia to join the Department of Defense (DoD), Committee on Foreign Investments in the United States (CFIUS) program at the Pentagon, where he serves as the Associate Director managing the enforcement arm of the DoD component of the multi-agency CFIUS program.
-At the DoD he supervises a team of attorneys and experts addressing threats to national security raised by the foreign acquisitions of US firms.
+Mr. Robert E. Watson served in the U.S. Air Force for 25 years, 20 of which he served as a Judge Advocate (JAG).
+He deployed as a member of a Multinational Task Force to Iraq and in support of NATO to Bosnia, and has filed several appeals to the U.S. Supreme Court on behalf of the U.S. Air Force.
+After leaving the JAG Corps, Mr. Watson served as Deputy District Attorney and later as District Attorney for Colorado.
+In 2013, he relocated to Virginia to join the Department of Defense (DoD), Committee on Foreign Investments in the United States (CFIUS) program at the Pentagon, where he serves as the Associate Director managing the enforcement arm of the DoD component of the multi-agency CFIUS program.
 He frequently briefs congressional committees on CFIUS activities.
-Mr. Watson is joining Scalia Law School at George Mason University in fall 2016 to pursue a LL.M. in Intellectual Property Law with a focus on technology and cyber security law.
-Mr. Watson comes from a family dedicated to public service, his grandfather served in WW I, his father served in the Korean War, and his daughter is currently on active duty.
+Mr. Watson joins the Scalia Law School to pursue a LL.M. in Intellectual Property Law with a focus on cyber security law.

 Captain Mika’il Ali, United States